kaidx3/file-templater/README.md

 ## Commands:

+- **createTemplate**
--  ## createTemplate ##         Create a new template
+  Create a new template by specifying a template file path and name.

+- **templates**
-- templates               List all available templates
+  List all available templates saved in the system.

+- **deleteTemplate**
-- deleteTemplate          Delete a template
+  Delete a template by selecting it from the list of saved templates.

+- **createFile**
-- createFile              Create a file from a template in the current directory
+  Create a file from a selected template in the current directory.

+- **help**
-- help                    Display this help message
+  Display the help message with information about the available commands.

 Each command will open a prompt to guide you through the process.